Hemichordate: Respiratory system

+Digestive system

+The digestive system in Hemichordates is composed of a rudimentary tube-like gut that ends into a terminal anus.
+Food enters into the mouth and passes through the buccal cavity into the pharynx, where it gets separated from water that enters gill slits for respiration.
+The pharynx leads into an esophagus which opens into the intestine, the main site of digestion and absorption.
+The intestine is the longest portion of their alimentary canal, extending through the trunk to the terminal anus.
+It acts as a straight, ciliated tube responsible for the digestion of organic material within the mud or detritus consumed by the animal.
+It breaks down food particles, which are pulled through the tract primarily by cilia rather than muscular contraction.
+The intestine often exhibits characteristic hepatic caeca or liver sacs in the middle trunk region, as dorsolateral swellings.
+The undigested food and waste is ultimately discarded via the anus.

+Although the digestive tract is generally a straight tract, some classes like Pterobrachia have specialized U-shaped intestine, as an adaptation to their sedentary or semi-sedentary lifestyle, allowing the organism to have their anus close to their mouth for defecating near the entrance of the burrows.

 Development

 Together with the echinoderms, the hemichordates form the Ambulacraria, which are the closest extant phylogenetic relatives of chordates.
 Thus these marine worms are of great interest for the study of the origins of chordate development.
 There are several species of hemichordates, with a moderate diversity of embryological development among these species.
 Hemichordates are classically known to develop in two ways, both directly and indirectly.
 Hemichordates are a phylum composed of two classes, the enteropneusts and the pterobranchs, both being forms of marine worm.

 The enteropneusts have two developmental strategies: direct and indirect development.
 The indirect developmental strategy includes an extended pelagic plankotrophic tornaria larval stage, which means that this hemichordate exists in a larval stage that feeds on plankton before turning into an adult worm.
 The pterobranch genus most extensively studied is Rhabdopleura from Plymouth, England and from Bermuda.

 The following details the development of two popularly studied species of the Hemichordata phylum Saccoglossus kowalevskii and Ptychodera flava.
 Saccoglossus kowalevskii is a direct developer and Ptychodera flava is an indirect developer.
 Most of what has been detailed in hemichordate development has come from hemichordates that develop directly.